varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 Now that you have a vague idea on what Varnish Cache is, let see if we can get it up and running.

+..
+XXX:The above three paragraphs are repetetive this is already handled in previos chapters.
+The only new information is Governing Board which could be moved to the introduction and the paragraphs scrapped. benc